jasonblanchard/openapi-typescript-server/README.md

 > **Note**: These return values are a bit verbose, but, since the HTTP handling is delegated to the adapters, they have the added benefit of being easily testable functions with data in and out.

-Your route handlers are packaged up into the generated `registerRouteHandlers` function.
-This returns a list of objects containing the route method, path, and handler function.
+Your route handlers are packaged up into the generated `registerRouteHandlers` function which returns a list of objects containing the route method, path, and handler function.

-Adapters supply a `registerRoutes` function which iterates through this data structure and uses the underlying framework (i.e. Express) to add each route, set headers, serialize response bodies, and terminate the response.
+Adapters supply a `registerRoutes` function.
+It iterates through this data structure and uses the underlying framework (i.e. Express) to add each route, set headers, serialize response bodies, and terminate the response.

 #### Content type serialization

 Content type serialization and deserialization happens in the adapter layer.

 For Express, request bodies can be deserialized to JavaScript objects by middleware.
 The Express adapter assumes this has already happened and passes the deserialized (and presumably validated and coerced) JavaScript objects to your route handlers.
-The content type is passed as an argument to your handler in case you need to return a different response shape per content type.
+The content type is passed as an argument to your handler in case you need to return a different response shape per.

 For response body serialization, `application/json` is built in and happens automatically.
 Other content types can be handled by supplying a `serializers` option to the `registerRoutes` function with custom serialization functions keyed by content type.